 Carroll, the author of 11 novels and seven works of non-fiction, including An American Requiem, which won the National Book Award for Nonfiction; Constantine's Sword, now an acclaimed documentary; House of War, which captured the first PEN-Galbraith Award; and Jerusalem, Jerusalem: How the Ancient City Ignited Our Modern World, which was named a 2011 Best Book by Publishers Weekly.
 In November, Viking will publish Christ Actually: The Son of God for The Secular Age.
 Carroll is a Distinguished Scholar-in-Residence at Suffolk University in Boston.

 Autumn Lecture And Conversation With Taylor Branch, “Martin Luther King, Jr. And The Beloved Community” | NOVEMBER 19, 2013

-Please be part of a group of extraordinary individuals gathered together by the Center for the Study of Transformative Lives at NYU.
-Center Director Philip Kunhardt will introduce Pulitzer Prize winning author of America in the King Years Taylor Branch, who will present a talk on Martin Luther King, Jr. and the Civil Rights Movement.
-November 19, 2013 7 pm to 8:15 pm 20 Cooper Square, 7th floor auditorium New York, NY 10003lecture and discussion followed by reception Space is limited and reservations are required.
-Please RSVP by November 12th to firstname.lastname@example.org This event is co-sponsored by NYU’s Center for Multicultural Education and Programs and the MLK Scholars Program.
+The Center for the Study of Transformative Lives at NYU hosted an extraordinary evening where Center Director Philip Kunhardt introduced Pulitzer Prize winning author of America in the King Years Taylor Branch, who presented a talk on Martin Luther King, Jr. and the Civil Rights Movement.
+This event was co-sponsored by NYU’s Center for Multicultural Education and Programs and the MLK Scholars Program.